November 27

 Our Distinguished Restaurateurs

 Ella Brennan, arguably the most respected figure in the New Orleans restaurant business, was born today in 1925.
-Although she is officially retired, she remains active in the operation of Commander's Palace, whose revival in the 1970s she spearheaded.
+Although she is now deceasd, she remained active in the operation of Commander's Palace, whose revival in the 1970s she spearheaded.
 That was her second restaurant career; the first one was in the original Brennan's, founded by her older brother Owen.
 She began there when she was barely in her twenties.
 She soon came to be in the front lines of the restaurant's management, and after Owen died in 1955, she rose to first among equals in her family in running the place.

 Chef d'Oeuvre Du Jour